The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

 \subsection{Anomalous Hall, anomalous Nernst, and anomalous thermal Hall effects}

 In this subsection, we shall discuss the AHE as well as its thermoelectric counterpart, ANE, and its thermal analogue, ATHE, for ML and BL FM Cr\textit{XY} with out-of-plane magnetization.
-The ANE and ATHE are evaluated at 100 K below the Curie temperatures by the theoretical prediction~\cite{WANG2019293} and experimental measurements~\cite{Nathan2021,LeeKH2021}.
+The ANE and ATHE are evaluated at 100 K below the Curie temperatures by the theoretical prediction ($>$ 108 K)~\cite{WANG2019293} and experimental measurements ($>$ 140 K)~\cite{Nathan2021,LeeKH2021}.
+The magnetic transition temperature can be in principle increased via doping effects.
+For example, magnetic atom-doped 2D transition metal dichalcogenides have been predicted to exhibit room-temperature ferromagnetism~\cite{Ashwin2013,SunLL2016}.
+Additionally, the Curie temperature of trilayer Fe$_3$GeTe$_2$ can be improved to room-temperature by ionic-liquid gating technique~\cite{Deng2018}.